Dry January? Try these 9 tasty non-alcoholic drinks instead

 We tasted nine non-alcoholic beers and this brewery makes our top pick, the Athletic Brewing Co.
 Wild Run IPA.

 This brewery makes a slew of award-winning, expertly-craft non-alcoholic beers, including our favorite alcohol-free beer Run Wild IPA.
 If you like your suds on the lighter side, try the Upside Dawn Golden Ale.
-We haven't officially tested this one, but critics are raving about this non-alcoholic beverage, calling it flavorful, light, and refreshing.
+Reviewers call it flavorful, light, and refreshing.

 Canned mocktails